WilliamsPanLab/gs/README.md

 [Step 1](https://github.com/WilliamsPanLab/gp/tree/master/Step1_SampleConstruction) is sample construction.
 This step takes NDAR resources, formats them, checks/omits missing data, produces some derivative-measures (g, parent P).
 Supplementary analyses include establishing functional equivalence of the metrics we use with that obtained in prior literature.

-[Step 2](https://github.com/WilliamsPanLab/gp/tree/master/Step2_Fig1) corresponds to figure 1, and executes bootstrap iterations to reveal the linear and non-linear relationship between *g* and *p*, as well as more granular psychopathology scores.
+[Step 2](https://github.com/WilliamsPanLab/gp/tree/master/Step2_Fig1) corresponds to figure 1, and executes bootstrap iterations to reveal the linear, symptom-tertile-dependent relationships between *g* and symptoms.

-[Step 3](https://github.com/WilliamsPanLab/gp/tree/master/Step3_Fig2) corresponds to figure 2, and executes bootstraps to interrogate parental mental health measures alongside poverty interactions.
+[Step 3](https://github.com/WilliamsPanLab/gp/tree/master/Step3_Fig2) corresponds to figure 2, and executes bootstraps to interrogate nonlinear associations formally rather than by deriving separate linear models across the mental health spectrum.

 Many thanks to the ABCD families and study teams.